-The in-class textbook is The Practice of Statistics, 6th Edition, and you will eventually be getting a set of AP Exam Review books later in the year.
+The in-class textbook is The Practice of Statistics, 6th Edition.
 This is a very readable book, with great instructions and examples.
 For the summer, you are only responsible for the first two chapters.
-There will be a link to this book in the Google Classroom to access digitally.
+I have provided access to the first two chapters, IN GOOGLE CLASSROOM.